Skip to Content

 create new proxy step 4 security profiles

-• Create New Profile: Click to create a new security profile.
-For instructions, see Security profile configuration.
+Click New security profile to create a new security profile.
+For instructions, see Configure security profiles.

 Note

 By default, the request header disable-hyphen-replacement is set to true for all new proxy APIs.
-Once the proxy API is published, the request header can be set to false to replace hyphens (-) with underscores (_) in request headers (except for the request headers Content-Type, Content-Length, Accept-Encoding, and Transfer-Encoding).
+Once you publish the proxy API, you can set the request header to false to replace hyphens (-) with underscores (_) in request headers (except for the request headers Content-Type, Content-Length, Accept-Encoding, and Transfer-Encoding).

 • Key: Enter a key for the request header.